Submitting a communication proposal

 File (Container) Format

-For those who wish to submit a scientific communication, you can upload the file to the end of the online form, on the page provided for this purpose.
+You can upload the file to the end of the online form, on the page provided for this purpose.
 The file must be in Word format (doc, docx) or in PDF format.
 The maximum size accepted for these files is 5 MB.

-If you have to upload an abstract, the online submission system will ask you to rename your file with specific name that will be given to you at that time.
+To upload an abstract, the online submission system will ask you to rename your file with specific name that will be given to you at that time.
 Please strictly with this instruction.
 Once again, please note that only PDF and Word files will be accepted.

 Submission and review